- Editing Reference Notes from the Reference Notes Manager

 Replacing One Reference Note with Another Using Match Properties

 You can easily substitute one Reference Note you've placed in your drawing with another Reference Note using our Match Properties tool.
 If you use this method to replace a Reference Note you've already called out, the callout will update automatically.
-For more information, please see our Match Properties and Reference Note Callouts documentation section.
+For more information, see our Match Properties and Reference Note Callouts documentation.

 Deleting a Reference Note